Également disponible en : Français

 - How to speak to my hierarchy to make my ideas validated?

-Google, you should’ve answer all of these questions instead of teaching tools.
+Google, you should’ve answered all of these questions instead of teaching tools.
 Really. 👍

 Issues with the “Google UX Design Certificate” and Google’s name on it